Korporal/Valence.Net/README.md

          }
     }

-(In reality there is also a ComputedGradeValue type derived from the above and the actual type at runtime might be either).
+(In reality there is also a ComputableGradeValue type derived from the above and the actual type at runtime might be either).

 Over time all of the supported endpoints will be defined and thus comprehensive support for the full API set will be available.